Inventsable/CEP-Self-Signing-Panel/README.md

 # Now re-run npm install
 npm install

-# Now try your new task
+# Now try your new tasks!
+Starting with 'help' will give a full outline:
-npm run sign
+npm run help
 ```

 ## What do they do?